 The number of QA inspections of ICPs is dependent upon the scale and type of work being undertaken and also the QA inspection level at which the ICP is operating.
-ICPs who demonstrate a high level of operating in terms of non-conformances found on site will be subject to a lesser number of QA inspections.
 Inspection levels of ICPs are reviewed on a six monthly basis.